 W. Gibbs McAdoo Letter

-In a November 8, 1860 letter to W. S. Patton in Kingston, W. Gibbs McAdoo describes the mood in Knoxville after the announcement of Lincoln's election to the presidency.
+This letter penned by W. Gibbs McAdoo, written November 8, 1860, describes the mood in Knoxville, after Abraham Lincoln's election.
 He notes that the "Brecks are badly used up here" and that "McGavock, a leading democrat at Nashville came a while ago, saying Bell had carried Tennessee."
-McAdoo also describes an incident on Gay Street in which someone tied a rattling old tin bucket with a slip "Going out of the Union" to a dog's tail and turned him loose.
+McAdoo also describes an incident on Gay Street in which someone tied a rattling old tin bucket with a slip reading "Going out of the Union" to a dog's tail and turned him loose.

 Dates